 Is it too late to find sweetness in his current life?
 Not keeping secrets any longer is a start.
 He’s almost destroyed all his relationships.
 But, as Joni Mitchell’s 1967 song “Both Sides Now” plays in the background, Don Draper opens a door he’s kept closed.
 He shows his children the whorehouse where he really grew up – the place that made love impossible.

 Can Don learn that the past wasn’t his fault?
-Can he face what he’s done in the present?
-Can he forgive himself enough to allow himself to love?
+Face what he’s done in the present?
+Forgive himself enough to allow himself to love?
 We see in the finale of Season 6, “In Care Of”, how he tries, in spite of his very strong tendency to run the other direction, to be honest about a past that has caused him such shame.
 Is there hope for Don?
 Can he turn his life around?
 Maybe.
 Only Season 7 will show us whether the fruits of his honesty can override his fears and shame.